-- 1. Verification from the District that such teacher will be employed as part of a business-education partnership designed to build career-pathways to teach in the ninth grade or higher for which the teacher's academic degree or professional experience qualifies the teacher. - 2.
-Appropriate and relevant bachelor's degree or higher, occupational license or industry-related recognized credential. - 3.
-Completion of the application for a one year visiting scholar certificate. - 4.
+- 1. Verification from the District that such teacher will be employed as part of a business-education partnership designed to build career-pathways to teach in the ninth grade or higher for which the teacher's academic degree or professional experience qualifies the teacher or employed as part of an initiative designed to fill vacant positions in hard-to-staff public schools or hard-to-fill subject areas for students in a grade or grades not lower that the ninth grade for which the applicant's academic degree or professional experience qualifies the applicant. - 2.
+Appropriate and relevant bachelor's degree or higher, occupational license or industry-related recognized credential.

+- 3. Completion of the application for a one year visiting scholar certificate. - 4.
 Completion of a background check as required by state law.